kalkuteminal/Animation-DNA/02-Codex-DNA.md

 Exactly as written, because this types are used by python tools so no mistakes allowed.
 Case sensitive also.

-Representation of asset classification on HDD and in FTrack:
+Representation of [assets classification](#assets-classification) on HDD and in FTrack:
 **ASSETS**:
 * **CHARACTERS** (contain folders named as characters.
 On HDD there RIG and GEO folder inside each character folder)
 * **ENVIRONMENTS** ( contain folders with locations, in each folder with location there is folder with EDA )